A video of a 7-year-old being bullied on a school bus in Virginia is sparking outrage

 A video posted on Facebook showing a 7-year-old Virginia boy being taunted for nearly four minutes by schoolmates on the bus is sparking outrage and calls for the school district to investigate.

-The incident reportedly happened aboard a bus in Reensville, Virginia, just north of the eastern North Carolina state line.
+The incident reportedly happened aboard a bus in Greensville County, Virginia, just north of the eastern North Carolina state line.
 The video was posted Sunday by the boy's mother, Clarice Conner, with an obscenity-laced rebuke of the parents whose students bullied her son.

 It has been viewed more than 63,000 times, and inspired more than 2,000 comments, many of them condemning the school district for allowing the loud, boisterous bullying to go on for so long.